Kubernetes in GCP

 Section titled “Scale-from-Zero”When no workers are running and a request arrives:

-- Router returns
+- Gateway returns

 - KEDA detects queue depth > activation threshold